Prof. Dr. Klaus Meier

 From 2009 to 2010 he was professor for cross-media journalism and media convergence at TU Dortmund University and from 2001 to 2009 professor of journalism studies at the University of Applied Sciences in Darmstadt, where he was head of the programmes “Online Journalism” (2003 to 2005) and “Science Journalism” (2005 to 2007) and dean of study in the faculty for media (2007 to 2008).
 From 1996 to 2001 he was assistant professor at the Catholic University of Eichstätt-Ingolstadt, where he earned a Dr. phil. in communication science.

-His latest book publication is the text book “Journalistik” (2. ed.
-2011); he also published the books “Internet-Journalismus” (3. ed.
+His latest book publication is the text book “Journalistik” (first 2007, 3. ed.
+2013); he also edited “Journalismusforschung.
+Stand und Perspektiven” (“Journalism Research.
+Status and Prospects”) (first 2013, 2. ed.
+2016) together with Christoph Neuberger and he published the books “Internet-Journalismus” (first 1998, 3. ed.
 2002), “Ressort, Sparte, Team” (2002) and “Experten im Netz” (1997).
 He has worked as a coach and consultant in about 40 workshops with several media and journalists in Germany, Austria, Switzerland, Netherlands, Singapore and Bangkok.
 He is a former newspaper and television journalist (1989 to 1993).

 Selected publications in English: